-- An executable and linkable format (ELF) file, which is a product of the software development kit (SDK), is a binary data file that contains an executable program image ready for running on an embedded processor.
-The ELF file contains the data to be mapped by UpdateMEM into the address ranges of the BRAMs. - Optionally, a memory (MEM) file is a manually created text file that describes contiguous blocks of data to initialize or populate a specified address space.
+- The Vivado Design Suite writes the SMI file (memory-map information file for simulation) automatically and places that file into the cproject>.sim/sim\x/behav folder when simulation is run on the design. - An executable and linkable format (ELF) file, which is a product of the VitisTM integrated design environment, is a binary data file that contains an executable program image ready for running on an embedded processor.
+The ELF file contains the data to be mapped by UpdateMEM into the address ranges of the block RAMs. - Optionally, a memory (MEM) file is a manually created text file that describes contiguous blocks of data to initialize or populate a specified address space.
 The UpdateMEM command can use the MEM file in place of an ELF file.
 See Memory (MEM) Files for more information. - An instance ID of the embedded processor in the design, to associate the ELF or MEM file with the processor.